Kamorrra/Slice-of-Heaven/README.md

-Below is the SQL query that accomplishes all of theses list items;
+Here is the SQL query that accounts for all of these list items:

 **SELECT**